aiser-platform/aiser-world/packages/docs/src/docs/getting-started/first-chart.md

 3. **Wait** for the AI to analyze and process your data
 4. **Review** the data preview and schema detection

-**💡 AI Insight:** Aiser automatically detects data types, relationships, and suggests analysis opportunities.
+**💡 AI Insight:** Aicser automatically detects data types, relationships, and suggests analysis opportunities.

 ### Step 3: Ask Your First Question